Future UK ELT

-As we look forward to the end of the Covid-19 crisis, what does the future look like for our classrooms, businesses and communities?
-Instead of ‘returning to normal’, can we seize this moment to choose better ways of working and living, coming together to face an even bigger challenge still – the climate and ecological crises?
-Let’s create a better, greener future for UK ELT and beyond.
+What does the future hold for our classrooms, businesses, and communities?
+Can we use this moment to adopt better ways of working and living to address the climate crisis?
+Let’s work together to create a greener future for UK ELT and beyond.

 Sustainability at the heart of teaching